lift & enlargement

 You can just get a straight augmentation however Dr Rahdon will always give you his specialist opinion as to which operation will be best for you.
 Sometimes an augmentation mastopexy is the only option to achieve the desired result and Dr Rahdon won’t perform surgery if he feels that you won’t be satisfied with the outcome – he wants you to love your breasts.

-If a mastopexy is required and not performed, the implants will usually hang too low, creating an undesirable shape and position and leaving women dissatisfied with the result.
+If a mastopexy is required and not performed, the implants will usually sit correctly but the breast will hang too low, creating an undesirable shape and leaving an unsatisfying result.

-If this is the surgery you require, Dr Rahdon will always perform both procedures on the same day.
+If this is the surgery you require, Dr Rahdon will usually perform both procedures together.
+Sometimes however, the procedures need to be done a couple of months apart, e.g. with severe ptosis/sag.

-The incision is made around the perimeter of the areola only, which is why this technique is technically referred to as the “peri-areolar” incision; also called a “Benelli” lift.
-This technique is suitable for women with a mild to moderate degree of sagging, however it is not recommended for women with a lot of ptosis as the shape of the breast can be compromised in this situation- often causing flattening of the breast and leading to enlarged areolas.
+The Benelli “Doughnut” The incision is made around the perimeter of the areola only, which is why this technique is technically referred to as the “peri-areolar” incision; also called a “Benelli” lift.
+This technique is suitable for women with a mild degree of sagging, however it is not recommended for women with a lot of ptosis as the shape of the breast can be compromised in this situation- often causing flattening of the breast and leading to enlarged areolas.

 The “Anchor” Incision

 The incision is made around the perimeter of the areola, vertically down from the areola to the breast crease, and horizontally along the breast crease – known as an “anchor” incision.
-This technique is suitable for women with a severe degree of sagging who will not be helped sufficiently by other less invasive techniques.
-This incision is the oldest technique, and may used for a breast lift in conjunction with a breast reduction.
-It is less commonly used for breast augmentation mastopexy.
+This technique is suitable for women with more significant sagging who will not be helped sufficiently by other less invasive techniques.
+This incision is the most used technique, and may used for a breast lift in conjunction with a breast reduction.

 The Le Jour “Lollipop”

 The incision is made around the perimeter of the areola and vertically down from the areola to the breast crease – also known as a “keyhole” incision.
-This technique can produce better shape to the breasts and give a better vertical scar.
+This technique can produce better shape to the breasts and give a better vertical scar, however is only suitable in patients with mild sag/ptosis.

 As with methods used in breast augmentation surgery, the type of implant used will also vary with each individual.
-Dr Rahdon favours silicone implants that are made of a silicone rubber shell and filled with a cohesive silicone gel.
-There is no significant evidence to suggest that silicone implants increase your risk of breast cancer, connective tissue disorders or autoimmune disease.
+Dr Rahdon favours silicone implants that are made of a silicone shell and filled with a cohesive silicone gel.
+There is no evidence to suggest that silicone implants increase your risk of breast cancer, connective tissue disorders or autoimmune disease.
 Modern silicone implants are far superior to saline implants in terms of feel, shape and longevity.
 It is for these reasons that silicone implants represent by far the majority of implants used for breast augmentation in Australia today.
+Some types of texturing implants can be related to ALCL- a very rare type of lymphoma.

 The implants available differ in shape, texture, profile, width, height and volume.
-The type, style and size of breast implants you choose are determined by your lifestyle, body contours, the amount of breast tissue you have, and the cup size and appearance that you would like to achieve.
+The type, style and size of breast implants are determined by your lifestyle, body contours, the amount of breast tissue you have, and the cup size and appearance that you would like to achieve.
 Dr Rahdon will spend as much time as required to determine which implant is best for you.
 At Body Recon we are also able to offer you a trial of fitting different implant sizes to help work out what looks and feels right for you.
+If you’s rather avoid implants all together, then fat grafting may be an alternative option for augmentation.

 Augmentation mastopexy addresses size, shape and position of the breasts.
-Most commonly this is a complaint women can have after breast feeding.
+Often this is a complaint women can have after breast feeding or significant weight loss.
 Volume of the breast can vary, some women may have very small breasts with ptosis, others may have a larger breasts but as a result of ptosis lack volume at the top of the breast.
-For many women this can effect self-esteem.

 Not everyone is suitable for a breast augmentation mastopexy.
 Following a thorough analysis of your medical history and a clinical consultation, suitability for breast augmentation mastopexy will be assessed by Dr Rahdon.
 Certainly you will need to be in good general health and within a healthy weight range.